-The ACCOMPLISH stage of the customer experience occurs when the customer achieves the result they were looking for when they first decided to do business with you.
-This may be the time they use your product and achieve their desired impact, or the time that your service delivers on the hopes they had when they decided to work with you.
-During this phase, the customer's initial expectation for the end result is met - something that doesn't happen with every product/service.
-By clearly identifying the customer's initial goal, and then delivering that result in the ACCOMPLISH phase, you are able to make good on the brand promise shared at the beginning of the relationship.
+The Accomplish phase of the customer experience occurs when the customer achieves the result they were looking for when they first decided to do business with you.
+This may be the time they use your product and achieve their desired impact, or the time that your service delivers on the hopes they had when they first signed up to work with you.
+During this phase, the customer's initial expectation for the end result is met - something that doesn't happen with every product or service.
+By clearly identifying the customer's initial goal, and then delivering that result in the Accomplish phase, you are able to deliver on the brand promise shared at the beginning of the relationship.

-The ACCOMPLISH stage of the customer lifecycle offers you the opportunity to acknowledge the significance of this milestone, celebrate the achievement, and in the process, remind the customer that this was the result they were seeking all along.
+The Accomplish stage of the customer lifecycle offers you the opportunity to acknowledge the significance of this milestone, celebrate the achievement, and in the process, remind the customer that this was the result or outcome they were seeking all along.